 Synchronizing multiple Arduino boards is essential for large, complex installations.
 Using protocols like I2C, you can ensure that each component of your installation works together seamlessly.
 This technique is ideal for ambitious projects, such as kinetic sculptures or interactive shows that require coordination across multiple parts.
 Artists like Rafael Lozano-Hemmer have successfully implemented multi-board setups to create art that responds elegantly to user interactions.

-For guidance on managing multi-board installations, refer to my art installation control system setup resource.
+For guidance on managing multi-board installations, refer to my arduino vs raspberry pi resource.

 Data-driven art is a powerful way to visualize information in real time, translating data streams into visual displays.
 Whether pulling from weather updates, social media buzz, or user data, Arduino can transform these streams into light shows, pixel displays, or other visual elements, making data not only informative but visually engaging.